Money, it is said, does not buy happiness. In the world of venture capital investing, it turns out money alone doesn’t buy success either.

 How did that first export opportunity arise?

 Canada is a small market next to the largest market in the world.
 There was a publisher who Don (Mattrick) had met at a trade show and they needed more products.
-Don pitched them on a racing game called Test Drive modeled on the drive from Vancouver to Whistler and got them to invest in its development.
+Don pitched them on a racing game called Test Drive modelled on the drive from Vancouver to Whistler and got them to invest in its development.
 That game turned out to be a great hit.

 When it comes to exports, what do you know now that you wish you had known then?